Steps to Earning Your CDA

 Complete 120 Hours of Approved Training

 Training must be earned through an institution, agency or setting approved by the National Council.
 CDA Training Options. offer candidates a way to complete required training for college credit or non-credit clock hours.
-There is no time limit on training and education.
+There is no time limit on training and education, however the training needs to match the CDA setting for which you are applying.

 Complete 480 Hours of Work Experience

 A candidate must be working directly with children age birth to 5 years in a licensed, state-approved child care setting for hours to qualify as work experience.
-Work experience must occur within three years prior to submitting your CDA Credential Application.
+Work experience must occur within three years prior to submitting your CDA Credential Application, and must match the CDA setting for which you are applying.

 Create a Professional Portfolio